tum-esi/common-coding-conventions/Readme.md

 the fancy patterns matters if the code becomes impossible to maintain.

 ### Leave code cleaner than you found it.

 We all have seen bad code, we all have written bad code.
-Code tends to get messy by itself.
+Code tends to get messy over time.
 Therefore, do not only complain about bad code but improve it if you know how.
 If *you* don't care to do it, why should anyone else?